RobotsGo/AlphaBot2/README.md

 1 2 3 = Speed Modes   ,. = Change led's colours

 ### TO DO
 Add XboxOne controller support
-Move as much functions over to the gpiozero library Use the buzzer
+Move as much functions over to the gpiozero library
+Use the buzzer
 Use the IR sensors
-Share data between the controller application and the streamer application (colour speed mode) Get images and videos os unit in action.
+Share data between the controller application and the streamer application (colour speed mode)
+Get images and videos os unit in action